Genealogy of Jesus: Maternal ancestry in Luke

 A Jewish tradition ascribing a Davidic ancestry to Mary is recorded in the Doctrina Jacobi (written in 634), in which a Tiberian rabbi mocks the Christian veneration of Mary by recounting her genealogy according to the tradition of the Jews of Tiberias:

 Why do Christians extol Mary so highly, calling her nobler than the Cherubim, incomparably greater than the Seraphim, raised above the heavens, purer than the very rays of the sun?
 For she was a woman, of the race of David, born to Anne her mother and Joachim her father, who was son of Panther.
 Panther and Melchi were brothers, sons of Levi, of the stock of Nathan, whose father was David of the tribe of Judah.

 A century later, John of Damascus and others report similar information, only inserting an extra generation, Barpanther (Aramaic for son of Panther, thus indicating a misunderstood Aramaic source).
 A certain prince Andronicus later found the same polemic in a book belonging to a rabbi named Elijah.

 The claim that Luke gives Mary's genealogy is mentioned in a single extant 5th century text, in which pseudo-Hilary cites it as an opinion held by many, though not himself.
 This claim was revived by Annius of Viterbo in 1498 and quickly grew in popularity.

 Modern scholars discount this approach: Raymond E. Brown called it a "pious deduction"; and Joachim Gnilka "the desperation of embarrassment".
+D. A. Carson calls this reading "painfully artificial" and would not be apparent to Luke's audience.
+Likewise R. P. Nettelhorst calls this reading "unnatural and forced".

 Jewish law is relevant to these matters.
 It differs radically on such issues from Roman law, but is what applied within Jewish society and the state of Judea, and was the only one that Jesus himself explicitly acknowledged as binding and authoritative, as recorded in Matt.
 23:1-3.
 It does not accept maternal ancestry as applying to lineage claims, which go through the father alone.